Patryk27/avr-tester/README.md

 # avr-tester

-AvrTester provides a comfortable wrapper over [simavr](https://github.com/buserror/simavr) allowing you to easily test your AVR code _end-to-end_ by simulating the behavior of UARTs, GPIOs etc. -- test your code in seconds, not hours!
+AvrTester provides a comfortable wrapper over [simavr](https://github.com/buserror/simavr) that allows to test AVR binaries in isolation by simulating the behavior of UARTs, GPIOs etc. -- get your code tested in seconds!

-Status: work in progress, pretty alpha, not yet released.
+Status: alpha; work in progress; not yet released.

 ## Usage